wilmix8/SEE2/README.md

 7)Oplus -> Used in Indian It sector.

-8) Tdollar -> can be used as a helper technology of J$ to eliminate J$ demerits.
+8) Tdollar -> can be used as a helper  framework of J$ to eliminate J$ demerits.

 9) Wsharp -> contains shortest statements and utilities

-It itself act like a Technology.
+It itself act like a framework

 10) Petal -> It is used with VJAVA, JAVA, J$ professionals

-11) WPLUS -> Attractive Indian latest Technology
+11) WPLUS -> Attractive Indian latest framework

-12) VSlASH -> SIMILLAR to struts -spring orm technology.
+12) VSlASH -> SIMILLAR to struts -spring orm  framework.

-13) GJAVA -> Used with google technologies
+13) GJAVA -> Used with google  P.L

 14) WHTML -> Used with J$ and HTML